HRC Culinary Academy

 HRC Culinary Academy is an accredited culinary school in Sofia, Bulgaria.
-Founded in February 2008, the academy has more than 300 full-time students from 18 nations.
+Founded in February 2008, the academy has trained more than 800 students from 18 nations.
 HRC Culinary Academy is the first culinary school in Eastern Europe.

 Curriculum

 The Academy's Culinary Arts program is a two-year course that prepares students for careers in the international hotel and culinary industry.
 The course focuses on hands-on training.
 The HRC Culinary Academy program covers a curriculum from knife skills and sauce-making to budgeting and menu engineering.
 Classes are taught by international chef instructors and guest chefs from around the world.
 The instruction language at the HRC Culinary Academy is English.